jdunkerley/jdunkerley/AWSSummit.md

 ![Conference](assets/awssummit/conference.jpg)

 A group of my colleagues from Scott Logic and I went to the AWS Global Summit at the ExCel centre this week.
-It is the biggest of the global summits, and gives a taste of the huge re:Invent conference.
+It is the biggest of the global summits, and gives a taste of the huge re:Invent conference in Las Vegas.
 This post is my thoughts from my day and the sessions I attended.
-There is a huge range of sessions (about 75) on offer, and this is just a taste from the ones I went to.
+There is a huge range of sessions (about 75) on offer, and so this is just a taste from the ones I went to.

-*You can read my colleagues [Zinat Wali's summary](https://blog.scottlogic.com/2019/05/10/aws-summit-london-2019.html) on [Scott Logic's Blog](https://blog.scottlogic.com/)*
+*You can also read my colleagues [Zinat Wali's summary](https://blog.scottlogic.com/2019/05/10/aws-summit-london-2019.html) on [Scott Logic's Blog](https://blog.scottlogic.com/)*

 ## Keynote ([YouTube](https://www.youtube.com/watch?v=77FiG0pZLJY))

 The day started with an impressively quick registration process (last time took an age!) and a decent range of coffee and pastries before heading into the keynote.
-The keynote was presented by Matt Garman, VP of Compute Services at AWS, giving an overview of the current state of the AWS cloud.
+The keynote was presented by Matt Garman, VP of Compute Services at AWS, giving an overview of the current state of the cloud.
 The platform continues to grow at an astounding rate with an annual run rate now approaching *31 billion* dollars a year, which is a 41% growth for last year.

 ![KeyNote Case Studies](assets/awssummit/keynote.jpg)

 Two of the customer case studies in the keynote were particularly interesting.
-The transformation that Sainsbury has been through has been huge and they talked over a lot of the gains they have had moving to a modern platform.
+The transformation that Sainsbury has been through has been huge and they talked over a lot of the gains they have had moving to a modern cloud based architecture.
 The AI and ML capabilities have allowed them to do some impressive things with the Nectar data - aiming to provide a better customer experience.
 The Ministry of Justice talked about the work of the [Government Digital Services (GDS)](https://gds.blog.gov.uk).
 The 'Cloud First' guidance is leading to HM Government being huge users of the cloud and getting to adopt new technologies quickly.

 ![GetIT](assets/awssummit/getit.jpg)